jdyeakel/2024_PredSizeDiet/README.md

 M.C.
 Hutchinson,
 C.P.
 Kempes,
 P.L.
 Koch,
+P.D.S.
+Ugarte,
 J.L.
 Gill,
 M.M.
 Pires

 ## Abstract
-Body size drives the energetic demands of organisms, largely constraining trophic interactions between species, and can play a significant role in shaping the feasibility of species' populations in a community.
-On macroevolutionary timescales, these demands feed back to shape the selective landscape driving the evolution of size and diet.
-We develop a theoretical framework based on three-level trophic food chain to explore mammalian population dynamics premised on bioenergetic trade-offs.
-Our results show that interactions between predators, prey, and external subsidies generate instabilities linked to body size extrema, corresponding to observed limits of predator size and diet.
-These instabilities generate size-dependent constraints on coexistence and highlight a stabilizing carnivore size range between 40 to 110 Kg, encompassing the mean body size of terrestrial Cenozoic hypercarnivores.
-Finally, we show that predator dietary generalization confers a selective advantage with larger body size, up to a point where those advantages then decline at very large size classes, aligning with observations of contemporary and Pleistocene species.
-Our framework underscores the importance of understanding macroevolutionary pressures through the lens of ecological interactions, where the selective forces shaping and reshaping the dynamics of communities can be explored.
+Body size constrains trophic interactions, shaping the feasibility of species' populations.
+Over macroevolutionary timescales, these constraints feed back to shape selection on body size and diet.
+We develop a bioenergetic, three-level trophic framework -- typical of terrestrial mammalian ecosystems -- to explore how bioenergetic trade-offs emerging from predator-prey interactions constrain coexistence.
+We show that interactions among predators, prey, and subsidies destabilize populations at both small and large sizes, matching observed limits to predator size and diet.
+These instabilities constrain coexistence and highlight a feasible predator size range of ca. 40-110 kg, spanning the mean size of terrestrial Cenozoic hypercarnivores.
+Finally, we show that decreased dietary selectivity confers a fitness advantage to larger carnivores that wanes at the largest sizes, aligning with diet estimates for contemporary and Pleistocene species.
+Our results underscore that ecological pressures emerging from trophic interactions, rooted in energetics, give rise to selective forces driving observed macroevolutionary patterns.

 ## Zenodo Archive
 > Release v1.1